shoshanimayan/CityAR/README.md

 models used for buildings and cars are from Kenny Assets, found [here](https://kenney.nl/assets/city-kit-commercial) and [here](https://kenney.nl/assets/car-kit)

-used AR plane occlusion shader and material from the unity AR foundations sample project repo found [here](https://github.com/Unity-Technologies/arfoundation-samples)
+used AR plane occlusion shader and AR plane material from the unity AR foundations sample project repo found [here](https://github.com/Unity-Technologies/arfoundation-samples)